 Your credit score plays a significant role among the business loan requirements.
 Both the availability of credit and the interest rate are likely to be influenced by this factor.
 It’s vital that you monitor your score closely and take the steps that are necessary to improve it.

-Even if your credit score is relatively low, Camino Financial can help you to fulfill your business loan requirements.
-If you have a minimum credit score of 550, you are eligible to apply.
+Even if you don’t have any credit history, Camino Financial can help you to fulfill your business loan requirements.
+As long as you are not late on any debt payments, you are eligible to apply.
 The annual interest rate that you have to bear could be as low as 12%.
 All that you have to do when you submit your application is providing some information about yourself and your firm.
 A loan specialist from Camino Financial will contact you and guide you through the process of raising the money you need.

 Applying requires only a few minutes, and Camino Financial does a soft pull on your credit.
 This won’t affect your FICO score.